 Over the past years, multiple approaches have been developed to recover the dark-field signal.
-These can generally be differentiated between analyzer-based and reference pattern-based methods.
-In the analyzer-based methods, an analyzer crystal is used, which only reflects X-rays fulfilling the Bragg condition.
+In analyzer-based methods, a crystal is used to reflect only X-rays fulfilling the Bragg condition.
 By rocking the crystal over a range of angles, the broadening of the X-ray beam due to scattering within the sample can be measured and used to retrieve the full-field dark-field image \cite{Rigon2007}.
-In the reference pattern-based methods, a wavefront marker is introduced into the beam to retrieve the changes caused by the sample.
-The signal can either be retrieved directly or indirectly.
-In the first case of direct signal retrieval, the reference pattern is directly resolved and the dark-field signal can be extracted by tracking the broadening either locally \cite{Morgan2011, Berujon2012, zdora2017x, zdora2018state}, using a local window of a few pixels in size, or globally \cite{Paganin2018, Pavlov2020, alloo2022dark, Beltran2023}, using the whole image information.
-Examples of direct imaging methods used for the dark field are single-grid \cite{How2022, How2023} and speckle-based imaging \cite{zdora2018state, Savatovic2024} as well as beam-tracking edge illumination \cite{Dreier2020}.
-If the reference pattern is not directly resolvable, the dark-field signal can be extracted indirectly by employing multiple scanning steps, allowing the retrieval of the full modulation of the wavefront marker.
-This is utilized in Talbot-Lau interferometry \cite{David2002, Pfeiffer2008, pfeiffer2009x} and edge illumination \cite{Endrizzi2014, Ozturk2023} to retrieve the dark-field signal.
-Recent developments also allow the optics-free extraction of the dark-field signal based on the Fokker-Planck equation by utilizing multiple distances \cite{leatham2024x} or dual-energy \cite{ahlers2024x}.
-However, most dark-field methods are currently limited to micrometer resolution.
-Only recently, it has been shown for the first time that dark-field imaging can be extended to the nanoscale based on a full-field TXM approach \cite{Wirtensohn2024}, enabling high-resolution imaging of sub-resolution features with minimal modifications to existing TMX setups.
+In reference pattern-based methods, a wavefront marker is introduced into the beam path; the dark-field signal is then extracted by tracking the sample-induced changes to the pattern either locally \cite{Morgan2011, Berujon2012, zdora2017x, zdora2018state} or globally \cite{Paganin2018, Pavlov2020, alloo2022dark, Beltran2023}.
+Examples of direct imaging methods used for the dark field are single-grid \cite{How2022, How2023} and speckle-based imaging \cite{zdora2018state, Savatovic2024}, as well as beam-tracking edge illumination \cite{Dreier2020}.
+If the reference pattern is not directly resolvable, the dark-field signal can also be extracted indirectly by employing multiple scanning steps, as utilized in Talbot-Lau interferometry \cite{David2002, Pfeiffer2008, pfeiffer2009x} and edge illumination \cite{Endrizzi2014, Ozturk2023}.
+Recent developments also allow the optics-free extraction of the dark-field signal based on the Fokker-Planck equation by utilizing multiple distances \cite{leatham2024x} or multiple energies \cite{ahlers2024x}.
+Most dark-field methods are currently limited to micrometer resolution.
+Only recently, it has been shown for the first time that dark-field imaging can be extended to the nanoscale based on a full-field TXM approach \cite{Wirtensohn2024}.